 |

-This brooch is cast and fabricated in
+The above brooch is cast and fabricated in

-sterling silver with 18K yellow gold, set with a cabochon zircon.
+set with a cabochon zircon.

 Part of a Christmas collection called "Brussels Sprouts"